Streaming on Netflix, Amazon Prime in October

 Streaming on Netflix, Amazon Prime and Hulu in October

 October is about more than pumpkin-flavored lattes.
+"Black Mirror" Season 3: The technology thriller series got its start in the UK and is a huge international hit.
+(Netflix).
+Here is some of what else is streaming:

 Amazon is premiering an original series,"Goliath."
 Billy Bob Thornton stars as a disgraced lawyer who may find redemption via a new case.
-Here is some of what else is streaming:

 Streaming on Netflix, Amazon Prime and Hulu in October